-As Krishna and his friends teased Radha and her girlfriends; taking offence Radha and her friends drove them out of Barsana by hitting them with sticks.
+As Krishna and his friends teased Radha and her girlfriends; taking offense Radha and her friends drove them out of Barsana by hitting them with sticks.

-The same way a day before Holi, all the people of Mathura gather around the Radha Rani Mandir for a prayer and then in the narrow gali, in front of the Mandir, women sing folk songs and smear colours on men.
-The next day men visit Barsana with the motive of putting colours on women, and the women can be seen chasing them away with sticks.
+The same way a day before Holi, all the people of Mathura gather around the Radha Rani Mandir for prayer, and then in the narrow gate, in front of the Mandir, women sing folk songs and smear colors on men.
+The next day men visit Barsana with the motive of putting colors on women, and the women can be seen chasing them away with sticks.

 - Royal Holi in Udaipur

 If you wish to witness how royalties celebrate their Holi, then visit Udaipur.
 The Royal Family, along with their subordinates, commence the Holi celebration by burning a pyre on the day of Holika Dahan.

 The next day, the royals with a massive procession of people go to the Manek Chowk.
 On their way, villagers and tourists get together to sing, dance with the Royal Family.

 The royalties are on chariots and horses, accompanying locals, on a cheerful and merry journey, on this auspicious occasion of the festival of colors.

 These are just some of the top places to make your Holi special, while the real fun lies in playing with your closest family and friends.
 Running, up and down your houses to smear some gulal on your siblings, is pure bliss.
 And it isn’t just about that; it’s also about the yummy delicacies that you get to eat like gujiya, math, moong dal pakode along with the festival special- thandai.
 That’s what completes Holi.